rbergm/PostBOUND/docs/source/core/databases.rst

 itself.
 Instead, the hinting interface provides a transformed version of the query depending on the database system's requirements.

-The hint service of each database can be accessed via :meth:`~postbound.db.Database.hinting`.
+The hint service of each database can be accessed via :meth:`~postbound.Database.hinting`.

 Optimizer interaction